 In the corporate culture there is a more linear path on where your career will go.
 You’re some variation of an associate, a manager, a senior manager, a director, all within your given industry.
-As an entrepreneur there’s an unknown path that can lead to nowhere or can lead to everything you’ve ever wanted.
-There’s so much excitement and potential in that but it’s not an honest answer to say there’s no downfall or anxiety with all of that as well.
+As an entrepreneur there’s an unknown path that can lead to more learnings than triumphs, or it can lead to everything you’ve ever wanted.

 Move every day

-When I don’t have a list or schedule laid out, my brain feels cluttered.
-At the start of each week or at the beginning of each day, create your master schedule and do your best to stick to it.
-As an entrepreneur, it can get easy to use your freedom to have long lunches or do errands but that takes up prime day light hours where you can get a lot of work done.
+If there isn’t a list or a schedule of priorities, your brain can feel like it’s on over drive.
+At the start of each week or at the beginning of each day, create a time-blocked schedule that allows you to do deep focus work at the most optimal times in your day before moving onto other tasks.
 Treat your schedule as an entrepreneur as a regular work day in the office.
 This will also help you procrastinate less and we all know procrastination can lead to stress and feelings of anxiety.

 One of the most important ways to organize your time is to realize what you can and can’t do with it.
 There are times when you have to concede that you can’t do it all alone and you need support.
 Outsourcing some of your most important tasks can feel difficult, but it can actually help you to let go of some of your anxiety, rather than adding to it.
 For example, if you are in healthcare, hire a medical virtual assistant for your practice to streamline efficiencies and you can ensure various tasks are done well and you won’t have to worry about them.
 Experienced virtual assistants in any industry are capable of taking on a variety of essential tasks for you, allowing you to use your time more wisely.